schollii/pypubsub/docs/index.rst

    e.
 A message sent will be delivered to all registered listeners of the specified topic
       before control is returned to the sender.

-6. Message Immutability: message contents must be left unchanged by listeners, but Pypubsub does not verify this.
+6. Message Immutability: message contents must be left unchanged by listeners, but PyPubSub does not verify this.
-7. Message Direction: a message is one-way from sender to set-of-listeners; Pypubsub does not support "answering" with a response from each listener to the sender.
+7. Message Direction: a message is one-way from sender to set-of-listeners; PyPubSub does not support "answering" with a response from each listener to the sender.
 This could, of course, be achieved by having the sender include a callback as message data, and each listener calling that callback with agreed-upon data, but this (typically) increases coupling.
-8. Message Source: Pypubsub does not provide any information to the listeners regarding the origin (aka source, or provenance) of a message.
+8. Message Source: PyPubSub does not provide any information to the listeners regarding the origin (aka source, or provenance) of a message.
 The sender could, of course, include such information with the message data, but this is *not* recommended as it defeats the purpose of the Observer pattern.

-Here is a schematic representation of the role of Pypubsub during message sending and delivery:
+Here is a schematic representation of the role of PyPubSub during message sending and delivery:

 .. image:: pubsub_concept.png
-   :alt: Sketch showing how Pypubsub fits into a Python application
+   :alt: Sketch showing how PyPubSub fits into a Python application
    :align: center
    :width: 450px